-- 3.01 "Academic Growth" means the calculation of a student's academic progress from one school year to the next, as measured by assessments and other criteria required by rule of the State Board of Education. - 3.02 "College and career readiness" means the student has knowledge and skills in core academic disciplines and dispositions necessary to graduate prepared for college, career, and community engagement. - 3.03 "College and career readiness assessment" means a set of criterion-referenced measurements of a student's acquisition of the knowledge and skills that the student needs to be college and career ready. - 3.04 "Comprehensive support" means support required for a public school identified as being within the lowest-performing five percent (5%) of Title I schools as required under the Elementary and Secondary Education Act of 1965, Pub.
+- 3.01 "Academic Growth" means the calculation to determine the change in student achievement over two or more moments in time using a value-added model. - 3.02 "College and career readiness" means the student has knowledge and skills in core academic disciplines and dispositions necessary to graduate prepared for college, career, and community engagement. - 3.03 "College and career readiness assessment" means a set of nationally recognized measurements of a student's acquisition of the knowledge and skills that the student needs to be college and career ready. - 3.04 "Comprehensive support" means support required for a public school identified as being within the lowest-performing five percent (5%) of Title I schools as required under the Elementary and Secondary Education Act of 1965, Pub.
 L. No. 89-10, as reauthorized by the Every Student Succeeds Act of 2015, Pub.
-L. No. 114-95. - 3.05 "District Test Coordinator (DTC)" means an individual designated by the superintendent to ensure that the district complies with state assessment requirements.
+L. No. 114-95. - 3.05 "District Test Coordinator (DTC)" means an educator employed by the district and designated by the superintendent to ensure that the district complies with state assessment requirements. - 3.06 "Educator" means a person holding a valid Arkansas standard teaching license, an ancillary license, a provisional license, a technical permit, or an administrator's license issued by the State Board. - 3.06.1 "Educator" also includes a licensed or nonlicensed classroom teacher or administrator employed in a position under a waiver from licensure. - 3.07 "English language arts (ELA)" means the academic standards for English, reading, and writing. - 3.08 "English Learners" are students whose primary or home language, other than English, has had a significant impact on the individual's level of English language proficiency. - 3.09 "Formative Assessment" means a planned, ongoing process used by all students and teachers during teaching and learning to elicit and use evidence of student learning to improve student understanding of intended disciplinary learning outcomes and support students to become more self-directed learners. - 3.10 "Individualized Education Program (IEP)" means the same as in the Individuals with Disabilities Education Act (IDEA), 20 U.S.C. § 1400 et seq. - 3.11 "Parent" means the same as in the Family Educational Rights and Privacy Act (FERPA), 34 CFR § 99.3.